Back to Top

 Opening Hours

-Wednesday, Thursday, Friday – 1 PM to 4 PM.
+Wednesday, Friday – 1 PM to 4 PM.
 Hours can be extended as volunteer supervisors become available.
+The Centre may close if the rostered Supervisor is unavailable.

 Forthcoming events